Ottawa Charge

 The Ottawa Charge (French: Charge d'Ottawa) are a professional ice hockey team based in Ottawa that competes in the Professional Women's Hockey League (PWHL).
 They are one of the league's six charter franchises.
-The Charge play home games at TD Place Arena.
+The Charge play home games at the Canadian Tire Centre in Kanata.

 History

 Founding and first two seasons

 On August 29, 2023, it was announced that one of the PWHL's first six franchises would be located in Ottawa.
 Michael Hirshfeld, former executive director of the National Hockey League Coaches' Association, was named the team's general manager, and TD Place Arena, its home venue.
 On September 15, Carla MacLeod, a former member of the Canadian national team and the head coach of the Czech women's national team, was named Ottawa's first head coach.
 Each PWHL team was permitted three signings during the free-agency period, ahead of the 2023 PWHL Draft.
 Ottawa signed Canadian national team players Emily Clark, Brianne Jenner, and Emerance Maschmeyer on September 5, 2023.
 Each signed a three-year deal lasting through to the 2025–26 season.
 Next, 15 players were selected in the league's September 18 draft, with Ottawa's first pick being American national team member Savannah Harmon.
 On October 17, it was announced that Haley Irwin and Cassea Schols would be assistant coaches and Pierre Groulx would be the goaltending coach.

 The team colours and jerseys were officially revealed on November 14, 2023, as red, 'storm' grey, and white.

 Ottawa's Hayley Scamurra celebrating a goal in 2024.